-1) common equity tier 1 capital
+- 1) common equity tier 1 capital

-- 2) additional tier 1 capital - 3) tier 2 capital
+- 2) additional tier 1 capital

+- 3) tier 2 capital

-The regulatory own funds of TrustCo are disclosed in Figure 3 and reconciled to audited financial Figure 3 Composition of regulatory own funds statements in Figure 4.
+The regulatory own funds of TrustCo are disclosed in Figure 3 and reconciled to audited financial statements in Figure 4.
 The main characteristics of TrustCo's own funds instruments are described in Figure 5.